-The attorneys at D’Amico & Pettinicchi, LLC, have been representing injured clients for over 100 combined years, giving us the extensive experience and contextual knowledge to help you in your truck accident claim.
+The personal injury attorneys at D’Amico & Pettinicchi, LLC, have been representing injured clients for over 100 combined years, giving us the extensive experience and contextual knowledge to help you in your truck accident claim.

 One of the first steps in preparing your truck accident claim is to identify the at-fault party.
 Because Connecticut uses a system called modified comparative negligence, liability is a crucial component of any claim for damages caused by a truck accident.

-Federal Regulations and Connecticut Truck Laws
+Federal Regulations and State Trucking Laws

 The Federal Motor Carrier Safety Administration establishes federal regulations and laws that truck drivers and trucking companies must adhere to, some of which have been codified in Connecticut’s state law.
 Included in these laws are restrictions and requirements that cover aspects like vehicle maintenance, driver qualifications, and driving hours.